-The Agilent 7700 Series quadrupole ICP-MS is the successor to the company’s successful ICP-MS instruments, the 4500 Series and the 7500 Series.
-The Agilent 7700 is bundled with more advanced features: the instrument incorporates a 3rd-generation collision/reaction cell in helium mode that offers higher sensitivity, lower backgrounds and more effective polyatomic interference removal in complex sample matrices.
-The 7700 Series features other hardware developments, including a frequency-matching RF generator, as well as the Mass Hunter software.
-Our instrument is equipped with an autosampler (ASX-500 series).
+The Agilent 7700x is bundled with a collision/reaction cell in helium mode that offers higher sensitivity, lower backgrounds, and more effective polyatomic interference removal in complex sample matrices.
+The 7700x also includes a frequency-matching RF generator.
+Our instrument, installed in 2010, is equipped with an ASX-500 autosampler.

-The Agilent ICP-MS can also be connected to a laser ablation system.
-At PCIGR we have the possibility to connect the Agilent ICP-MS to the Excimer Laser Ablation System RESOlution M-50LR.
+At PCIGR, the Agilent ICP-MS can also be connected to the Excimer Laser Ablation System RESOlution M-50-LR.

 Li, M., Weis, D., Smith, K.E., Shiel, A.E., Smith, W.D., Hunt, B.P.V., Torchinsky, A., and Pakhomov, E.A.
 2020.
 Assessing lead sources in fishes of the northeast Pacific Ocean.
 Anthropocene, 29: 100234.